j-buss/AutomateTheBoringStuffTutorial/chapter07/README.md

 '1234' (which lacks commas)

-Q:

-21. How would you write a regex that matches the full name of someone whose last name is Nakamoto?
+Q:21.
+How would you write a regex that matches the full name of someone whose last name is Nakamoto?
 You can assume that the first name that comes before it will always be one word that begins with a capital letter.
 The regex must match the following:

 'Satoshi Nakamoto'